An Intervention in the Democratic Party

 At different points in American history (and in other countries today), a third party has served in the role of visionary instigator.
 Today, we are less in need of a third party than a second party.
 If one of the two major parties was open to clearly defining itself as a visionary and publicly-interested alternative to the minimalism and corruption of today’s politics, its organizing structure, funding capabilities, and national stage could serve to jumpstart the revitalization of the democratic project nationwide.

 Over the past decades, the Democratic Party has lost sight of these principles.
 The democratic promise gave way to the elitism of Washington insiders.
-Support for ambitious upstarts was ceded to the other side, while an abstract, uninspiring push for “more equality” became the central goal of the party.
+Support for ambitious upstarts was ceded to the other side, while an abstract push for “equal opportunity” — devoid of any structural ambitions — became the central goal of the party.
 The structural vision of Roosevelt’s New Deal fractured into the visionless trivialities of Clinton’s New Democrats.

 Roosevelt’s particular program only went so far, and yet it continues to define politics today.
 At best, the Party is recycling his old solutions at the expense of imagining new ones.
 At worst, they are helping the other side dismantle his legacy without putting forth a new public-minded program.
 If we are to commune with the Party’s resident ghost, we should ask Mr. Roosevelt less how to revive his policies and more how to revive his will, creativity, and vision.